-Additionally, WSS is to be gender competent.
 Gender competence can be a characteristic of anything from individual knowledge and skills, to teaching, learning and practice environments, literature and policy.
 Wherever present, gender competence promotes equality in treatment and outcomes for men and women.
+Those treatment programs engaged in the practice of gender competence will be providing specialized programming.
+Focused services are not only substance use disorder related, but also include gender-specific issues such as: trauma, relationships, self-esteem, etc.